MicrosoftDocs/azure-docs/articles/iot-central/core/howto-connect-powerbi.md

 ## Estimated costs

-The [Power BI solution for Azure IoT Central](https://appsource.microsoft.com/product/web-apps/iot-central.power-bi-solution-iot-central) page on the Microsoft AppSource site includes a link to a cost estimator for the resources you deploy.
+The [Power BI Solution for Azure IoT Central V3](https://appsource.microsoft.com/product/web-apps/iot-central.power-bi-solution-iot-central) page on the Microsoft AppSource site includes a link to a cost estimator for the resources you deploy.

+## Difference between V2 and V3

+The [Power BI Solution for Azure IoT Central V3](https://appsource.microsoft.com/product/web-apps/iot-central.power-bi-solution-iot-central) solution works with Azure IoT Central V3 apps.

+If you are using an Azure IoT Central V2 app, use the [Power BI Solution for Azure IoT Central V2](https://appsource.microsoft.com/product/web-apps/iot-central.powerbi-solution-for-azure-iot-central?tab=Overview) instead.

 ## Next steps